ajay-s-07/SnakeGame/README.md

 ## Further Exploration
 - ### Score
-*When the snake eats the food, the score should increase by one.
-At the same time, we can see the High Score made.
-If our score gets more than high score, then our high also increases.*
+*When the snake eats the food, the score  increases by one.
+At the same time, we can see the Highest Score in the game.
+If our score gets more than high score, then our high score also increases.*

 - ### Difficulty Level
 *To make this game more exciting, I added the feature to increase the speed of Snake.
 Every time our Score gets increased by 5 points, the spped of Snake gets increased by 2.
 This makes the game intense and the player enjoys the game.*